swallowcamel/nancywiki/Defining-routes.md

 - `segments` - A split version of the `routePath` value.
 More about this below
 - `context` - An instance of the `NancyContext` type, for the incoming request

-The `Match` method is expected to return a [RoutePatternMatchResult](https://github.com/NancyFx/Nancy/blob/master/src/Nancy/Routing/RoutePatternMatchResult.cs), which indicates if there was a match, or not, and the parameters that were captured
+The `Match` method is expected to return a [RoutePatternMatchResult](https://github.com/NancyFx/Nancy/blob/master/src/Nancy/Routing/RoutePatternMatchResult.cs), which indicates if there was a match, or not, and the parameters that were captured.

 ### The IRouteSegmentExtractor interface